Friends of Ngong Road

 Having sponsored two girls since the start of FONR, I see the very positive impact FONR has on these children and their families.
 I’ve traveled to Kenya twice to meet and spend time with the girls I sponsor as well as to teach at the summer camp.
 This experience reinforced my belief that FONR changes these children’s lives and provides them with more opportunities than they would have had without FONR.

-Grace Ondara – Board Member
+Grace Ondara – Board Secretary

 Grace Ondara is a dedicated professional with extensive experience in the banking industry.
 After spending a decade as a relationship manager at Barclays Bank of Kenya and Standard Chartered Bank of Kenya, she shifted her focus to nonprofit development, drawing on her previous business experience to support her current work.